 - if you have dropped, stepped on or damaged the unit in some other way

 Instead of adding to the damage through force or “rigging” something up, bring them in for professional care.
-Our technicians have the experience and equipment to repair, restore, and protect your hearing aids investment.
-Get in touch with one of our 44 offices throughout Michigan and Ohio so our team can serve your needs.
+Our technicians have the experience and equipment to repair, restore, and protect your hearing aid investment.
+Contact one of our 44 offices throughout Michigan and Ohio so our team can serve your needs.